 There are certainly some benefits to investing in mutual funds (namely, the fact that someone else is doing all of the work and management), but the investment growth will be very, very slow.
-People don’t get rich quick by investing this way.
+People don't get rich quickly by investing this way.

 So what would an investment calculator look like if we applied it to real estate instead of the stock market?

 I spent many hours putting together a real estate retirement calculator to show what the path to retirement could look like for a real estate investor.